mstruebing/web-s/README.md

 provider can be:
 * -t / --twitter for a twitter search
 * -r / --reddit for a reddit search
+* -s / --stackoverflow for a stackoverflow search

 `web-s <-l|--list>` to list all available providers.